 Sometimes traveling can be “ruff,” and the Gerald R. Ford International Airport is hoping to ease travel stress and anxiety with its therapy dog program known as GFIA: Gentle Fur in Action.

-GFIA has nine therapy dog teams, and you can find the dogs roaming the airport halls during peak hours throughout the week.
+GFIA has a number of therapy dog teams, and you can find the dogs roaming the airport halls with their handlers during various hours throughout the week.
 Do you have a fear of flying?
 Are you traveling with a child that needs something to keep him or her busy while you wait to board?
 Our therapy dogs are available by request at no cost.
-Please contact Tara Hernandez – firstname.lastname@example.org if you would like to arrange for a dog to meet you on your next visit at GFIA.
+Please contact Tara Hernandez – firstname.lastname@example.org if you would like to arrange for a dog to meet you before your next trip from GFIA.
 Due to scheduling, we cannot accommodate all therapy dog requests, but we will do our best!

 Meet Our Dogs:

 Check out all of the furry, four-legged members of our therapy dog team!
 We have no shortage of wiggly tails or wet noses.

 Our therapy dog program has been featured in local and national news!

 |Fox 17 online|